-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-To add one to your home, call your nearest expert for smart thermostat installation in Wisconsin Rapids.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Wisconsin Rapids.

-From auto scheduling to monitoring your home’s energy efficiency, Nest is designed to make controlling the climate of your home effortless.
+From auto scheduling to optimizing energy efficiency, Nest helps make securing your sense of comfort effortless.

 1. How to Reset a Nest Thermostat

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it for the next homeowner.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.

-To initiate a reset, first write down your temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so they're still available if you forget or erase them.
+Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+• Restart: Turns your Nest off before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

 • Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.

-• Network: With a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
+• Network: If you select this reset option, it erases connection info and your Nest can no longer connect to Wi-Fi.
 It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi